Commission for Religious Relations with Muslims

-The Commission for Religious Relations with Muslims is a body within the Roman Curia tasked with maintaining positive theological ties with Muslims.
-It is a distinct unit within the Pontifical Council for Interreligious Dialogue, and the President of the council is also President of the commission.
+The Commission for Religious Relations with Muslims is a body within the Roman Curia tasked with maintaining positive theological ties with Muslims, established in 1974 by Pope Paul VI.
+It is a distinct unit set within the Dicastery for Interreligious Dialogue, and the Prefect of the dicastery is also Prefect of the commission, currently held by Cardinal George Koovakad.
+The Secretary of the dicastery serves as the vice-prefect for the commission currently held by Msgr.
+Indunil Janakaratne Kodithuwakku Kankanamalage, who has held this position since 2019.